7 Exercises to Never Do After 50

 Leg extension machine

-involves extending the legs up out in front of you with resistance in front of your ankles while in a seated position.
+This exercise involves extending the legs up out in front of you with resistance in front of your ankles while in a seated position.
 It targets the quadriceps in front of the thighs.

 “This exercise puts an unnecessary stress over the knee cap area, causing wear and tear,” Butts says.
 Instead, do multidirectional (forward and side) lunges or squats.